-On May 15, 2020, the House of Representatives passed the Health and Economic Recovery Omnibus Emergency Solutions (HEROES) Act to help people deal with the economic impact of the coronavirus pandemic.
-The HEROES Act contains a significant measure for student loan borrowers: the cancellation of up to $10,000 in federal or private student loan loans if the borrower is economically distressed.
+In 2020, the House of Representatives passed the Health and Economic Recovery Omnibus Emergency Solutions (HEROES) Act to help people deal with the economic impact of the coronavirus pandemic.
+The HEROES Act contained a significant measure for student loan borrowers: the cancellation of up to $10,000 in federal or private student loan loans if the borrower is economically distressed.

-If you need help with your private student loans, here’s what you can do instead.
+If you need help with your private student loans, here’s what you can do instead — without hoping for forgiveness which is highly unlikely to occur.

 Why doesn’t student loan forgiveness include private loans?